cihanisildar/repeeker_server/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization with JWT access/refresh tokens
 - Flashcard management with word lists
 - Spaced repetition system for optimal learning
 - Progress tracking and statistics